leuel-a/alx-low_level_programming/0x18-dynamic_libraries/README.md

 <h2> How to create a Shared/Dynamic Library</h2>
 <p>A shared library or shared object is a file that is intended to be shared by multiple programs.
 Symbols
-used by a program are loaded from shared libraries into memory at load time or runtime.'.so' files are dynamic libraries.
+used by a program are loaded from shared libraries into memory at load time or runtime.i<br><br>'.so' files are dynamic libraries.
 The suffix stands for "shared object", because all the applications that are linked with the library use the same file, rather than making a copy in the resulting executable.</p>